 "We have many strong players in the council and we must seek over the coming months to harness that strength towards the best future for Craven."

 Chief executive Gill Dixon added: "This decision, whilst very welcome, does not mean that we will rest on our laurels.
-We are an improving council and I am confident that we will face future
+We are an improving council and I am confident that we will face future challenges head-on.

 "Although this decision comes as a relief to many of Craven's hard-working staff, we all know that local government must change and adapt to continue to deliver the best for our residents."

 Also welcoming the news was Skipton and Ripon MP David Curry, who drew together a cross-party group of MPs from North Yorkshire to stand together against the proposals.